rws10/Great_Ideas_show/README.md

 Comment:
 - index:
+  - When the comment index is called for an idea, the URL is populated with the attributes of the idea.
+      Any large body of an idea will cause an error.
   - Have it look something like:
      Author: This Guy
      Creation Date: This time           Body: This is the body of the comment